VelonSocks

 First Decision

-If you are also finalizing uniform socks, review over-the-calf sock construction together with the size chart so foot length and total leg height are approved at the same time.
+If you are also finalizing match socks, review over-the-calf construction together with the size chart so foot length and total leg height are approved at the same time.

 Keep youth programs broad and easy to reorder.
-Buyers usually move faster with three youth bands rather than many narrow micro sizes.
+Three youth bands usually move faster than many narrow micro sizes.

 Core Table